manalili18/tyler-sandbox/keras-deeplearning/ML-notes.md

 - convolve => max pool => formatting => dense => dropout

 # Day 4: Explore the Keras API

+## 00. Intro to Day 4
+- goals: coding, coding, and lessons
+- writing code
+- lecture in activation
+    - commonly used functions
+    - advantages of function over the other

+## 01. Intro to TensorFlow and Keras

+### What is TensorFlow?

+- high level library for mathematical computational, focused on ML
+- build and predict pretrained model
+- very time consuming to build ML engine from scratch
+- TensorFlow is built in C++
+- very flexible, not as easy as keras, especially with conv models
+    - complex model lets more custom
+    - manually build

+### What is Keras?

+- keras is built ontop of tensorflow

 ## 02. Understanding Keras Syntax
 ### Before you run, set up your env: